nguyentran0212/iegems-website/_posts/2024-07-14-review-Juzear-61T.md

 Driveability
 ===

-61T is quite easy to drive, thanks to the higher than average impedance of 46ohm and high sensitivity at 115dB/mW.
-The high impedance puts 61T in the sweet spot of portable DAC/amp such as the venerable Apple USB-C to 3.5mm adapter (aka.
-Apple dongle).
-This IEM sounds alright directly with Apple dongle.
-The soundstage can still extends further in all direction.
-However, majority of the sound concentrates in the middle of the stage and quite forward, thus the soundstage perception of 61T is not at its best with apple dongle.
+61T is easy to drive due to its higher than average impedance of 46 ohm and high sensitivity of 115 dB/mW.
+The high impedance positions the 61T in an optimal range for portable DAC/amps such as the famous Apple USB-C to 3.5mm adapter (also known as the "Apple dongle").
+With this device, the IEM produces a satisfactory sound quality.
+The soundstage can still extend further in all directions; however, most of the audio concentrates in the middle and is quite forward, which doesn't allow for optimal soundstage perception when using the Apple dongle.

-Moving up to sources with stronger amplifier, such as R3II and DX300, yields noticeable expansion in the soundstage.
-The instruments at the center of the stage are more spread out.
-The instruments in the background are pushed further away.
+Upgrading to sources with stronger amplifiers like R3II and DX300 results in noticeable expansion of the soundstage.
+Instruments at the center are more spread out, while those in the background are pushed further away.
+Incorporating the Topping G5 as an amplifier alongside the DX300 leads to another improvement, particularly in terms of soundstage expansion.

-Based on the results, I would recommend a good USB DAC to make the most of 61T, though I wouldn't shy away from using it directly from Apple dongle.
+Based on these findings, it's recommended to use a good USB DAC to fully harness the potential of 61T.
+That said, I wouldn't shy away from using it directly with the Apple dongle or a laptop output.

 _____